dangraeber/academic_site/work_in_progress.md

 {: style="text-align: justify" }

-**"Pandemic depression: COVID-19 and the mental health of entrepreneurs"** (with Marco Caliendo, Alexander Kritikos and Johannes Seebauer; revise and resubmit at Entrepreneurship Theory and Practice)

-{: style="text-align: justify" }

-*Abstract:* The disproportionate effect of the COVID-19 pandemic on entrepreneurs when compared to employees is a global phenomenon.
-While the differential economic hardship is well documented, less is known about the effects of COVID-19 on their mental health.
-Using representative, longitudinal survey data from Germany, we show that financial losses appear to be an important driver of negative changes in mental health.
-Moreover, in particular female entrepreneurs experience a substantial deterioration in their mental health, while most male entrepreneurs are getting through the pandemic without significant changes.
-Investigating mechanisms behind this gendered impact of the pandemic, we find that female entrepreneurs who are directly affected by government-imposed restrictions on doing business, experience considerably larger increases in the frequency of anxiety and depressive symptoms, as do those who face additional child-care burden resulting from the closure of schools.
-Lastly, we observe that high levels of resilience help both gender to better cope with the crisis.
-Policy measures should account for this variation in mental health effects by supporting the affected entrepreneurs with more predictable policy instruments.

 {: style="text-align: justify" }
 **"Hate is too great a burden to bear: Hate crimes and the mental health of refugees."** No. 1130.
 SOEPpapers on Multidisciplinary Panel Data Research, 2021. (with Felicitas Schikora) [Link to working paper](https://www.diw.de/de/diw_01.c.817746.de/publikationen/soeppapers/2021_1130/hate_is_too_great_a_burden_to_bear__hate_crimes_and_the_mental_health_of_refugees.html)